bereacs/ba4abw-www/todo/_posts/2013-02-26-explaining-ladybug.md

 There is a timer event handler in this code; it is called **Clock1.Timer**.
 Whenever the timer goes off, this code is executed.

-Explain what happens every time the timer goes off.
+Explain specifically what happens every time the timer goes off.
 Trace it out, over several paragraphs (it may take a page or two, to do this completely).
 Some questions to consider:

 * What procedures are called?
-What do they do?
+What do they each do?
-* Is it possible for the game to end as part of the handling of the timer?
+* Is it possible for the game to end as part of the handling of the clock timer?
 * Does it matter whether we update the ladybug or the aphid first?
 * Did Matt leave anything critical out of the timer handler (from the perspective of someone trying to play this game)?